rachelbasse/haseebq/README.md

 # rachelbasse.github.io

-# Welcome

-This is the source for haseebq.
+This is the source for haseebq.com.

 ## See a typo?

-Here's how to suggest a change.
+Here's how to contribute changes.

 ## Credits, Contributions, Copyrights
 Various authors/copyright holders, licenses.